eons-dev/bin_esam/README.md

 ### Functors

-Functors are classes (objects) that have an invokable `()` operator, which allows you to treat them like functions. esam uses functors to provide input, analysis, and output functionality, which is made simple by classical inheritance.
+Functors are classes (objects) that have an invokable `()` operator, which allows you to treat them like functions. esam uses functors to provide input, analysis, and output functionalities, which are made simple by classical inheritance.

 The primary ways functors are used are:
 1. To digest input and store the contents of a file as workable data structures.